Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 But wait — what about a social media check?

 The truth is, prepping for your interview is just a small part of the picture.
 According to this CareerBuilder survey, 70 percent of employers use social media to screen potential candidates during the hiring process.
-As a result of this trend, you should be working to create a personal brand through your online presence.
+As a result of this trend, you should be working to create a personal brand through your online presence, not just practicing your responses to interview questions.
 If you haven't started cultivating your presence, here's a great checklist to help you get started.
 If you have, you need to make sure your brand is depicting exactly what you want it to.

 Here is a simple checklist of things to look for and clean up before it's too late.